Tijanieneye10/Tijanieneye10/README.md

 # Hello, I'm Tijani Eneye 👋

 Welcome to my GitHub profile!
 I am a results-oriented Fullstack Engineer with a passion for building robust, high-performing web applications that meet the needs of businesses and their customers.
-With over five years of experience, I am proficient in developing user-friendly software solutions using cutting-edge technologies like JavaScript, PHP, and Golang, and I also deployed it as a scalable and cost-optimized server.
+With over five years of experience, I am proficient in developing user-friendly software solutions using cutting-edge technologies like JavaScript, PHP, and Golang, and also deployed these applications to scalable and cost-optimized servers.
 I excel in implementing best practices and industry standards to deliver scalable, maintainable, and secure applications that help businesses grow.
 Let's connect and discuss how I can help your organization achieve its web development goals.

 ## 🔧 Technologies & Tools